Nihonkai Telecasting: History

 In 1957, the Sankei Shimbun intended to apply for the establishment of a private TV station in Tottori Prefecture, and obtained the support of the local financial circles.
 On February 9 of the same year, Tottori Television held the first sponsor meeting.
 At the fifth sponsor meeting on November 18 of the same year, Tottori TV was renamed Nihonkai TV.
 On March 3 of the following year, Nihonkai TV held a founding meeting and formally established the company.
 When the broadcast started, the headquarters of Nihonkai TV was located on the 4th and 5th floors of the Tottori Chamber of Commerce and Industry.
 In 1958, during the preparatory period, Nihonkai TV built staff residences.

-At 16:30 on March 3, 1959, Nihonkai TV officially started broadcasting, becoming the second private TV station in Chugoku after the Sanyo Broadcasting, and also the first private TV station in Sanin.
+At 16:30 on March 3, 1959, Nihonkai TV officially started broadcasting, becoming the second private TV station in Chugoku after Sanyo Broadcasting, and also the first private TV station in Sanin.
 At the beginning of the broadcast, Nihonkai TV mainly broadcast programs from Radio Tokyo TV, but with the launch of Sanin Broadcasting at the end of the year, Nihonkai TV switched its source to Nippon TV and Fuji TV.
 After that, the proportion of NTV stations gradually increased.
 In 1961, the Nihonkai TV Union was established.
 In 1963, Nihonkai TV set up the Yonago relay station, enabling the western part of Tottori Prefecture to receive the station.